 - 1 bag powdered sugar 2 lb bag

 - Milk as needed

-Cream together cream cheese, butter and vanilla in a bowl until smooth.
+- Cream together cream cheese, butter and vanilla in a bowl until smooth.
 Gradually add in powdered sugar and continue mixing.
-I add in milk as needed to get to the desired consistency.
+Add in milk as needed to reach the desired consistency.
 Store frosting and frosted cupcakes in refrigerator.

 You can frost straight from the bowl, though I use my handy Ziploc bag to pipe on my frosting.